hansbonini/megadrive-helloworld/README.md

-# megadrive-devkit
+# megadrive-helloworld
-A very basic example program which should make getting into SEGA Mega Drive/Genesis programming easier
+An example program to make getting started with Sega Megadrive development easier

 The aim is to provide a very basic, working, self-contained project to serve as documentation for the Mega Drive/Genesis hardware and uses modern unpatched versions of common development tools